Forgiveness

 as 'measure of giving away'

-Morphological Analysis
+Morphological analysis

-- Etymon: Old English forġiefan: 'forgive'
+- Etymon: Forgiveness from Old English forġiefan: 'forgive'

-Essential Definition
+Essential definition

 Forgiveness is formally defined as the ontological measure by which one consciously transfers away a claim, grievance, or the right to retribution, thereby creating relational space.

-Semantic Context
+Semantic context

 - Conventional sense: To pardon (someone); to waive any negative feeling towards or desire for punishment or retribution against.
 (Note: Semantic drift from essential meaning)